ricardogaspar2/puppet-wmi/README.md

 Be aware that you **should always use the class method** whenever it is available.
 That's the correct usage.
 Otherwise the property might not be changed properly.

+### Using properties
-This example will set the property value directly without calling any method.
+These examples will set the property value directly without calling any method.
 Because there isn't any available.
 ```
 wmi { 'Change RDS RDP-TCP Environment Setting':
   wmi_namespace => 'root/cimv2/terminalservices',